Mildred Miller: Life and career in Pittsburgh

 Miller and her husband moved to Pittsburgh in 1967 when Posvar was appointed President (ultimately Chancellor) of the University of Pittsburgh.
 The couple served as the first family of the University of Pittsburgh for nearly 25 years and shared an eclectic life of military assignments, world travel, and academic and artistic pursuits.
 The University of Pittsburgh continues to award an annual music scholarship in Miller's name.

 While in Pittsburgh, Miller established herself as a teacher and coach of singing, and as a producer and director of opera programs.
 In 1978 she established the Opera Theater of Pittsburgh along with Helen Knox and for many years she served as Artistic Director and a vocal coach for the company.
-Although she stepped down as director in 1999, she is still involved with the company.
-She also currently teaches at the Carnegie Mellon School of Music, and gives master classes all over the world.
+Although she stepped down as director in 1999, she was still involved with the company.
+She also taught at the Carnegie Mellon School of Music, and gave master classes all over the world.
 After more than 50 years of marriage, Miller's husband died of a heart attack in 2001.
-The couple had three children together: Wesley, Marina and Lisa.
+The couple had three children together: Wesley William Posvar, Marina Posvar, and Lisa Posvar Rossi.

+Mildred Miller died on November 29, 2023, aged 98 from Parkinson's disease.